-- About 40 to 45 percent inorganic rock materials—particles of sand, silt, and clay.
+- About 40 to 45 percent of inorganic rock materials—particles of sand, silt, and clay.

 - About 25 percent soil water.

-- About 25 percent soil air—a combination of oxygen and carbon dioxide.
+- About 25 percent of soil air—is a combination of oxygen and carbon dioxide.

 - About 5 to 10 percent humus—fully and partially decayed plant and animal remains.
 Humus binds sand, silt, and clay particles to make soil crumbs.

 Half the volume of soil is air and water which fill the spaces or pores between crumbs of soil.
 Plant roots and soil microorganisms breathe in oxygen from the soil air.
 Plant roots absorb minerals dissolved in soil water.
 Soil air and water are essential for plant root, stem, and leaf growth.
 When soil does not drain well and the air is forced out, water occupies soil pore space and plants suffocate or drown.

 Soil texture is important because it determines a soil’s ability to act as a growing medium for plants—that ability is referred to as “tilth.”
 Tilth describes not only a soil’s texture but its capacity to hold nutrients and water.
 A sandy, coarse-textured soil is called “light” soil.
 A clay or fine-textured soil is called “heavy” soil.
 A soil that combines sand, silt, clay, and humus is called “loam”; loam is a “medium” soil.
 The subjective “feel”—how the soil feels between your fingers—determines its texture and tilth.
 With experience, a gardener can name the soil texture in the garden.